 Is This Extreme Fatigue Normal?

-Another early cancer warning sign is extreme fatigue.
 It is important to note that fatigue can be a symptom of many different underlying issues, but if it is so severe that it is affecting your quality of life, it may be time to see a doctor.
+The American Cancer Society points to fatigue and a weight change of 10 pounds or more for no known reason as symptoms worth reporting.

-Having cancer depletes your body of different nutrients, which, in turn, can lead to extreme fatigue.
-Fatigue should never be taken lightly, as there is always an underlying reason why this is occurring.
+Having cancer can deplete your body of different nutrients, which, in turn, can lead to extreme fatigue.
+Fatigue should never be taken lightly, as there is often an underlying reason why this is occurring.
+If exhaustion has become your new normal, it is worth exploring the deeper drivers behind stubborn, ongoing tiredness and low energy with a provider rather than pushing through it.
 Be proactive: listen to your body and act.

 Persistent Coughing